jmquigley/util.fixture/README.md

 });
 ```

-The cleanup function only needs to be called once.
-The class keeps track of all base directories that were created and removes them when the cleanup is called.
+The cleanup function only needs to be called once per testing file.
+The class keeps track of all test directories that were created and removes them when the cleanup is called.

+Note that when using [ava] the hook `test.after.always` is executed within each separate test file and NOT once per overall test execution.
+This code needs to be part of each test file.

 ## API